PrestaShop/docs/src/content/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests.md

     return this.getTextContent(page, `${this.orderStatusesSelect} option[selected='selected']`, false);
   }
 ```
+This method returns the text content of the selected option in the Status `select` element in the Orders page.

 ### Selectors
 Selectors are used on every page and are stored as attributes of the class.
-They should be named following this convention: **nameType** in `camelCase`.
+They should be named following this convention: **nameType** in `camelCase`, with `name` being the distinctive information about the element and `type` being its type (see below).

 For example, a button used to submit the main form in the order page should be named: `submitMainFormButton`.